nikhil-muvvala/my-project/README.md

 - **Google Generative AI** - For natural language processing
 - **MongoDB** - For robust database solutions
 - **Express.js** - For the powerful web framework
+- **Redis** - For the amazing queue processing

 ---

 ## 📞 Support

-For support, email your-email@example.com or open an issue in the repository.
+For support, mail to pranavtej.9.1a@gmail.com, or open an issue in the repository.

 ---